 Throughout history, the sea has been a source of food, livelihood and trade for Cornwall.

 Did you know that Falmouth is the third-deepest natural harbor in the world?

-Throughout its history the sea has been a source of food, livelihood and trade for Cornwall – with Falmouth playing a big role in it.
-As the third-deepest natural harbor in the world, the town on the south coast of Cornwall has often been the starting point for many seafaring expeditions, and is the perfect location for the National Maritime Museum.
+Falmouth on the south coast of Cornwall has often been the starting point for many seafaring expeditions, and is the perfect location for the National Maritime Museum.

 Front Row Seats to Cornwall’s Maritime History

-Even if you aren’t much of a sailor yourself, some of the stories the exhibitions bring to life will certainly pique your interest.
-In particular you will learn about the courageous small Packet ships operating out of Falmouth and braving the sea to deliver mail to a fledgling empire, as well as the harbors later history as a jumping off point for D-Day, and the many other expeditions and conquests that embarked from it.
+Even if you aren’t much of a sailor yourself, some of the stories the exhibitions bring to life will certainly interest you.
+In particular you will learn about the courageous small Packet ships operating out of Falmouth and braving the sea to deliver mail to a fledgling empire, as well as the harbors later history as a jumping off point for D-Day, and the many other expeditions and conquests that embarked from here.

 Aside from the exhibitions, there are several other interesting activities and sights within the museum too.

 One of its biggest draws is definitely the 100 foot tall Lookout Tower.
 This provides stunning open views of Falmouth harbor, and the numerous vessels that are moored, from cruise ships to navy vessels.